 - How long do you have to quit?

 - What is your goal dose?

 There are many methods people suggest for reducing your dose.
-A common rate of dose reduction is .5 grams every day or every two days.
-As long as you go slow enough to avoid pain, then you’re doing it right.
+A common rate of dose reduction is .5 grams every two days.

 Once you have a plan of attack, there’s one more thing you need before you can get started.